hosackm/aoc2024/README.md

 # Advent of Code 2024

-Solutions in Zig (version 0.13.0).
+Solutions in Zig (version 0.13.0) and Python (when better suited ie. rich list manipulations).

 [Advent of Code](https://adventofcode.com/2024)